Delyespadon/US-Superstore-Analysis-2014-2018/README.md

 5. Optimize inventory levels in high-performing regions to meet demand without overstocking
 6. Focus on boosting sales and optimizing discount strategies to maximize profit.

- **Documentation**: Keep clear notes of each query's objective, approach, and results.

 ### 8. Project Publishing and Documentation
-   - **Documentation**: Maintain well-structu
-   - red documentation of the entire process in Markdown or a mySQL file
+   - **Documentation**: Maintain well-structured documentation of the entire process in Markdown
    - **Project Publishing**: Publish the completed project on GitHub or any other version control platform, including:
      - The `README.md` file (this document).
      - Jupyter Notebooks (if applicable).
-     - SQL query scripts.
+     - The Dashboard.
      - Data files (if possible) or steps to access them.
+## How to Use

+1. Download the `Sales-Dashboard-2023.pbix` file.
+2. Open the file using Power BI Desktop.
+3. Explore the visualizations and interact with the slicers.

+## Contributing

+Contributions are welcome!

+## License

+This project is licensed under the MIT License.

 ## Requirements